Probate Q&A Series

 • Meet the eligibility requirements.
 Only tenants in common or joint tenants may file.
 You must hold a present, undivided interest in the property.

 • Sale and distribution.
-If the court orders a sale, the sheriff conducts it at public auction.
-After the sale, the sheriff delivers the deed to the buyer and returns the funds.
+If the court orders a sale, a commissioner appointed by the court conducts it, subject to applicable judicial sale procedures.
+After the sale, the commissioner delivers the deed to the buyer and returns the funds.
 The clerk then distributes proceeds to the co-owners based on their ownership percentages.
-See N.C.
-Gen. Stat. § 46-12.

 Key Steps to File a Partition Action